Garndiffaith RFC

 Garndiffaith Rugby Football Club are a Welsh rugby union club based in Garndiffaith in South Wales.
-The club is a member of the Welsh Rugby Union and is a feeder club for the Newport Gwent Dragons.
+The club is a member of the Welsh Rugby Union and is a feeder club for the Dragons RFC (rugby union).

 The first games played by Garndiffaith RFC took place in 1922 against local sides such as Caerleon College and Pontypool Quins.
 The club disbanded after the outbreak of World War II, and reformed on 28 June 1946.

 Early history

 Garndiffaith Rugby Club (known to locals as Garn) consisted of prominent ex-schoolboys who served as a nursery side for many of the senior clubs.
 The boys changed and bathed at the Band Club (now the Garndiffaith Workingmen's Club).
 Washing in half barrel's, with hot water carried from a house opposite the club.
 Mr Josh Bannions trained the side and they played their rugby on a field which now houses Rock Villa Close.